1j01/textual-paint/README.md

   --backup-folder FOLDER
                         Folder to save backups to.
 By default a backup is saved alongside the edited file.

-development options:
-  --inspect-layout      Enables DOM inspector (F12) and middle click highlight --clear-screen        Clear the screen before starting, to avoid seeing
-                        outdated errors
-  --restart-on-changes  Restart the app when the source code is changed --recode-samples      Open and save each file in samples/, for testing
 ```

 ### Keyboard Shortcuts